inducer/loopy/doc/misc.rst

   Separated array axes must have a fixed size.
 (See either :func:`loopy.split_array_axis`.)

-* Realization of Instruction-level parallelism
+* Realization of Statement-level parallelism

   Use :func:`loopy.tag_inames` with the ``"ilp"`` tag.
   ILP loops must have a fixed size.
 (See either